zatchet/zatchet/README.md

 ### Hi, I'm Zach.
 I like to code.

+I go to Northeastern University in Boston, where I study computer science.

-Check some of my projects below.
-Others exist too, but are private for academic policy reasons.
+Check out some of my projects below.
+Others exist too, but are private for academic policy reasons and can be made public upon request.

+Have a nice visit!